wso2/docs-mi/README.md

 # WSO2 Micro Integrator Documentation

 This repository contains the source code for WSO2 Micro Integrator documentation.
-Please note that this documentation is a work in progress.

 This repository is open and we welcome your contributions!